-- " BOI's and BOI Group's long-term senior unsecured debt, and issuer ratings could be upgraded as a result of an upgrade in its standalone BCA or following a significant increase in its bail-in-able debt. - " The bank's BCA could be upgraded following (1) further significant reductions in PLs or an improving provisioning coverage; and (2) improving capitalisation and risk-absorption capacity, while maintaining (3) stable profitability, funding and liquidity metrics. - " BOI's and BOI Group's long-term subordinated debt and BOI's preferred stock could be upgraded following an upgrade of BOI's BCA.
+- " Currently there is no upward pressure on the BOI's long-term senior unsecured, issuer and deposit ratings since an upgrade of the BCA would be offset by the loss of the one notch government support presently incorporated in the assigned ratings.
+BOIG's long-term ratings could be upgraded as a result of an upgrade of BOI's BCA. - The bank's BCA could be upgraded following (1) further significant reductions in PLs or improvements in provision coverage; and (2) maintenance of good capitalisation and risk absorption capacity, while maintaining (3) stable profitability, funding and liquidity metrics. - " BOI's and BOI Group's long-term subordinated debt and BOI's preferred stock could be upgraded following an upgrade of BOI's BCA.